 Caricatures and Abstract Art

 Consider a caricaturist.
-What he is able to do is to take a face and rather than produce an image that is totally faithful to the "original", recreate the image in a way that particular attributes of the person's face are presented more convincingly so that you get to see the real person.
-Abstract painters have the same goal - to describe what may not be readily perceived by the viewer.
+What he is able to do, if he's good at it, is to take almost any face and rather than produce an image that is entirely faithful to the "original", instead he recreates what he sees in a way that the particular attributes of the person's face are presented in a much more compelling way so that you might get a better view of the very essence of the person.
+Abstract painters have the same goal - to more effectively describe what may not be readily perceived by casual observance.
+That's not very easy to do.

-Let's consider music further.
-Practically all the sounds emanating from the many sources of music, from orchestras to rock bands, are new creations.
-Those sounds do not exist in nature.
-They don't even try to mimic naturally occurring sounds (usually)!
-They are completely the product of artistic invention.
-Now, using those new sounds, we have created all those great melodies composed over the ages.
-My point?
-If no one had ever created, from scratch, any new sounds other than to copy what they previously heard, we would not have great melodies, symphonies, sonatas, or even dramatic music scores for movies!
-We are surrounded by "abstract music" or "nonrepresentational music" - sounds that were musical inventions, and I stress again, not copies of what we hear in nature.
-Now, correlate that to the visual arts and you can better understand why we have so many styles, forms and movements of modern art, particularly abstract art.
+Now, in using those entirely new sounds, we have created all those great melodies composed over the ages.
+What is my point?
+If no one had ever created, from scratch, any new sounds other than to copy what they have previously heard, we would not have great melodies, symphonies, sonatas, jazz, rock and roll or even dramatic music scores for movies!
+We are surrounded by "abstract music" or "nonrepresentational music" - sounds that were musical inventions, and I stress again, not copies of what we might hear in nature.
+Now, correlate that to the visual arts and you can better understand why we have so many styles, forms and movements throughout the history of art, particularly modern abstract art.

-Abstract Art: Creative Invention
+Abstract Art is Creative Invention

 Art, including abstract art, and musical creations serve a purpose and satisfies an inherent need in humans.
 We yearn to create and express ourselves artistically and we also seek the artistic experience provided by others.
 It is how we communicate on a deeper level.
 As I like to say, "art is the only means by which one soul can truly touch another."

-So, what is art?
+So, what is art to us?
 Is it merely a pretty picture?
 Or is it more?
 If we had to write a two word summary of the history of man's artistic journey, in music and in art, which of the following two statements would best fit?

 It is only by the altering of what we see that we really create art.